arnaldo10cisne/nba_app__python/README.md

 - **main**:  This is the file where you'll find the rendering of the main menu, and each of the options it contains.
 It will also do the calls to all the functions that will make this program work.
 - **nba_module**: Here, you’ll find the most important functions that will help sort the array of players and search for all the matches.
 - **support_module**: This module includes all the imports that the program needs to work, and some auxiliary functions to help with aesthetics.
+- **unittest_module**: This module contains some tests applied to the functions in "nba_module", to ensure that they work in multiple scenarios.

 ### Running the code: